 Advertisement

-Castleman disease causes abnormal growths in your lymph system.
-Your symptoms and treatment options depend on the type of Castleman disease you have.
+There aren’t easy answers when it comes to Castleman disease.
+Your experience will depend on the type of Castleman disease you have.
 Additional conditions like HIV or associated disorders — like TAFRO and POEMS — will also shape your experience.
-In some instances, surgery and careful monitoring may be the only treatment you need.
-Or you may need a combination of treatments throughout your lifetime to prevent the risk of significant complications.
-Ask your healthcare provider how your condition will impact your treatment and outlook.
+In some cases, surgery and careful monitoring may be the only treatment needed.
+Or you may need many treatments throughout your lifetime to prevent complications.
+Ask your healthcare provider how your unique diagnosis will impact your treatment and outlook.

 Learn more about the Health Library and our editorial process.